Shinde-Siddhant/Australian-banking-fraud-ATM-transaction-detection-model/README.md

 - The Project Notebook is available at https://github.com/Shinde-Siddhant/Australian-banking-fraud-ATM-transaction-detection-model/blob/main/Project%20Notebook/Final_Project_ATM_Transaction_Fraud_Detection.ipynb

 ## Problem Statement
-- The Karnataka banking client is experiencing a negative impact on profitability and reputation due to fraudulent ATM transactions.
-Aim is to build a predictive model to detect and prevent these fraudulent transactions in real time, reducing potential losses.
-The challenge lies in the data's imbalance, with very few fraud instances compared to the overall population.
+- The Karnataka banking client's profitability and reputation are being hit by fraudulent ATM transactions.
+Your job as Data Scientist is to build this fraud detection & prevention predictive model in the first step.
+If successful, in the 2nd step you will have to present your solutions and explain how it works to the client.
+- The challenging part of the problem is that the data contains very few fraud instances in comparison to the overall population.
+To give more edge to the solution they have also collected data regarding location [geo_scores] of the transactions, their own proprietary index [Lambda_wts], on network turn around times [Qset_tats] and vulnerability qualification score [instance_scores].
+As of now you don't need to understand what they mean.
+- Training data contains masked variables pertaining to each transaction id .
+Your prediction target here is 'Target'.
+  1: Fraudulent transactions
+  0: Clean transactions
-- The detailed problem statement ia available at https://github.com/Shinde-Siddhant/Australian-banking-fraud-ATM-transaction-detection-model/tree/main/Problem%20Statement
+- The problem statement ia available at https://github.com/Shinde-Siddhant/Australian-banking-fraud-ATM-transaction-detection-model/tree/main/Problem%20Statement

 ## Data
 - The training data consists of masked variables related to each transaction ID.
 The prediction target is 'Target,' where: